 Sunday School takes place most Sundays during the school year from 11:30-12:30.
 Classes are divided according to age or developmental level, although at least once a quarter we hold intergenerational lessons in the parish hall.

-Godly Play (ages 3 through 5th grade): Godly Play is a Montessori-based religious education curriculum that uses hands-ons manipulatives to tell the stories of God’s people.
+Godly Play (ages 3 through 2nd grade): Godly Play is a Montessori-based religious education curriculum that uses hands-ons manipulatives to tell the stories of God’s people.
 Children wonder about the stories together and then respond through self-selected work opportunities.
-Teachers: Michelle and Marty Baker, Jennifer Hoelzer, Julie Kenyon, Emily Ramge, Lindsay Sachs, and Jennifer Vasquez.
+Teachers: Michelle and Marty Baker, Jennifer Hoelzer, Julie Kenyon, Emily Ramge, and Lindsay Sachs.

 Youth Group (Grades 6-12): Junior and Senior High students meet together to support one another in prayer and to learn the stories of God.
 The class will focus on one Biblical story per week using the book We Make the Road by Walking by Brian McLaren as a spine.
 Class meets in the Youth Room in the basement.